amplitude/amplitude-docs/content/collections/billing-use/en/mtu-guide.md

 Your organization's limit of events per MTU depends on the Amplitude plan you're on.
 For organizations on the Starter plan, this limit is 1,000 events per MTU.

-Amplitude uses **synthetic MTUs** to track overages for Starter customers.
+Amplitude calculates billing based on **total MTU count**.
+Most of the time, your total MTU count is equal to your **unique MTU count**, which is the number of unique IDs associated with any tracked event triggered this month.
+If you exceed your monthly limit, Amplitude adds **synthetic MTUs** to your monthly MTU count.

 Use this formula to calculate your organization's synthetic MTU count:

 `(Events tracked this month - (Your plan's monthly MTU limit x 1,000)) / 1,000`

-This works out to one synthetic MTU for every 1,000 events over your plan's specified average.
+This works out to one synthetic MTU for every 1,000 events over your plan's quota allotment.

-Amplitude calculates billing based on **total MTU count**.
-Most of the time, your total MTU count is equal to your **unique MTU count**, which is the number of unique IDs associated with any tracked event triggered this month.
-If you exceed your monthly limit, however, you can add your unique MTU count to your synthetic MTU count to calculate your total MTU count for the month.
+To calculate your total MTU count for the month, add your unique MTU count to your synthetic MTU count.

-If your total MTU count exceeds your plan’s allotted volume, you could see an overage charge (if you’re on a paid plan) or an overage strike (if you’re on a free plan).

 ### Exceeding limits on a free plan